Price

 Passports and Visas

 All GEEO programs require that the participant have a valid passport.
 Please see our general FAQ for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
 It is your responsibility to double check the information we provide below by searching here.
 Please reference GEEO's Tanzanian tourist visa guidance.
 As fees and policies can change, we highly recommend that you contact your local embassy or consulate for the most up-to-date visa requirements.
 It is your responsibility to have the correct travel documentation.
 IMPORTANT NOTE: It may be required to show a Yellow Fever certificate upon entering Tanzania from certain countries.
 Please check in with your local consulate and health expert for advice on Yellow Fever and other inoculations required for travel to Tanzania.
+In addition, please refer to the Trip Notes & Expectations for important details regarding the mandatory inbound travel insurance required for this trip.

 Money Exchange